Credits:

 Notes from the Creators:

-Adam - This show is dedicated to a little kid I saw lip-syncing to Beyoncé in a sequin blazer and a bowtie in Vancouver 2019.
+Adam - This show is dedicated to the little kid I saw at a drag bar in Vancouver in 2019, lip-syncing to Beyoncé in a sequin blazer and a bowtie.

 What Are Folks Saying?